Old Fashioned Southern Tea Cakes

 • Baking soda

-• Vanilla extractno need to spend a lot for fancy vanilla to use in this recipe.
+• Vanilla extract — no need to spend a lot for fancy vanilla to use in this recipe.
 A standard brand like McCormick is great!

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Old Fashioned Southern Tea Cakes
+How to Make Old Fashioned Southern Tea Cakes

 Mix the Dough